Sport and Wellbeing

 The Sport and Wellbeing group manages and maintains the University's sport facilities and wellbeing services on campus for the benefit of the University of Waikato's students and staff and the wider university community.
-This includes key recreation assets on campus (UniRec, retails outlets, sports grounds/courts and swimming pools); plus key services such as University Sports Clubs, Social Sport, Inter-Faculty sport, Inter-Tertiary sport, Inter-Hall sport and the University Staff wellness programme.
+This includes key recreation assets on campus (UniRec, sports grounds/courts and swimming pools); plus key services such as University Sports Clubs, Social Sport, Inter-Faculty sport, Inter-Tertiary sport, Inter-Hall sport and the University Staff wellness programme.